Oky-period-tracker/periodtracker/docs/setup.md

 ## Environment configuration

-There are several untracked files which need to be created for the project to run, these include .env, .properties and .xcconfig files.
+There are several untracked files which need to be created for the project to run, such as .env files.
 These can all be created from their templates with this one command

-> Please note that if you already have already created and edited these files, running this command overwrite those changes
+> If your .env files already exist, re-running this command will not overwrite them

 ```bash
 yarn copy-config
 ```

-> For an explanation of this command, go [here](./setup_details.md#copy-config)

 ## Modules